 - Always book your flight TO Hawaii as a non-stop (if possible).

 - Begin your planning by finding the best flights to and from Hawaii.
-Use SkyScanner to research options using its amazing variable search abilities.
+Use SkyScanner or Way Away to research options using its amazing variable search abilities.

 - If pricing is the same to each island for your travel dates, begin at either Kauai or Big Island to avoid expensive inter-island flights between these two most distant Hawaiian islands.